Zenith El Primero Stratos Review

 There's a first time for everything including falling from the edge of space faster than the speed of sound and coming out unscathed.

 Tensions are building as the whole world is watching Fearless Felix Baumgartner, a daredevil from Saltzburg, Austria.
-He is dressed in an astronaut suit and is soaring at over three times the altitude of a commercial airliner in preparation of an epic leap.
-This Red Bull sponsored mission is everything that a Red Bull mission should be; a high-octane, high intensity mission that excites the brain, gets your heart pumping and the blood surging through your veins.
+He is dressed in an astronaut suit and is soaring at over three times the altitude of a commercial airliner in preparation for an epic leap.
+This Red Bull-sponsored mission is everything that a Red Bull mission should be; a high-octane, high-intensity mission that excites the brain, gets your heart pumping and the blood surging through your veins.

 This brave man is about to jump out of a stratospheric balloon from twenty-four miles above the earth's surface in anticipation to be the first human being to ever break the speed of sound during a 126,720-foot free fall.

 There was no way of knowing how this would end.
 It's moments like these, where humans take a leap of faith and blindly go where no man had gone before.
 They go to that place where science and fear collide in an effort to make a quantum leap in understanding our very limitations as mortal beings.

 Felix began to activate the suit and chest pack cameras to document this epic event.
 He is then instructed to detach the oxygen hose from his suit in order to untether himself from the vessel.
 He opens the door of the stratospheric balloon and gazes outside at a sight he would never forget.
 He is then instructed to remove his seatbelt and step out onto the outer step of the craft.